ats1999/email-admin/README.md

 # email-admin
-This app create a random email for every uesr.
+This app create a random email for every uesr of th company.

 <a href="https://github.com/Ats1999/email-admin/blob/master/Email/EmailApp.html">Documention (Clone this repositery and open this file.)</a>